S-sharma98/TSF-Tasks/README.md

 # TSF-Tasks
-It contims the tasks required for TSF GRIP .
+It contains the tasks required for TSF GRIP .